-On-board companion computer
+4.1 On-board companion computer

 The companion computer is a single-board Linux-based computer whose job is to execute swarm algorithms and send motion commands to the autopilot.
-Moreover, thanks to the greater capacity of processing capability, it carries out important auxiliary functions such as collision avoidance, positioning, computer vision, communication with monitoring station.
+Moreover, thanks to the greater capacity of processing capability, it carries out important auxiliary functions such as collision avoidance, positioning, computer vision, communication with the CPSwarm Monitoring and Control Tool.